samdze/godot-modifiers-plugin/README.md

 The Modifiers node is useful whether there are properties that need to change in not predefined ways, plus having each change step saved so that a rollback can be easily performed.

 # Installation
-- Clone this repository in your addons folder.
+- Copy the addons/modifiers folder in your addons folder.
 - Navigate to Project -> Project Settings -> Plugin and enable the Modifiers plugin.

 # Features